Interstate 85 in North Carolina: South Carolina to Charlotte

-I-85 enters Cleveland County, North Carolina from Cherokee County, South Carolina, near the small town of Grover.
-Most of the Interstate for its first few miles passes through gently rolling terrain and is primarily rural in nature.
-It has its first interchange with NC 216, which provides access to Kings Mountain National Military Park, with a welcome center shortly after.
+I-85 enters Cleveland County, North Carolina from Cherokee County, South Carolina, in the town limits of Grover.
+Most of the Interstate for its first few miles passes into gently rolling terrain and is primarily rural in nature.
+The interstate comes to the interchange with NC 216, which gives access to Kings Mountain National Military Park, with the welcome center shortly after.
 Later, the southbound lanes have an exit for US 29, which merges onto I-85 and begins a concurrency.
 At mile marker 10, the Interstate meets US 74 at a weave interchange and US 29 splits off from I-85 for US 74 east.

 At this point, I-85 crosses into Gaston County.
 It enters suburban areas and traffic begins increasing from here.
 The Interstate reaches the city limits of Gastonia and has an exit for NC 274 (Bessemer City Road).
 Then it has a major interchange with US 321, signed north for Lincolnton and south for the city's main business district.
 Past it, I-85 turns southeast, then east as it goes through more suburban and residential areas of the city.
 Along here, it intersects more state highways serving as Gastonia's main thoroughfares, including NC 7 (Ozark Avenue), NC 279 (New Hope Road), and NC 7 (McAdenville Road/Main Street) again; NC 7 provides access to the town of McAdenville.
 Just east of McAdenville, I-85 crosses the South Fork Catawba River on the William James Pharr Bridge.
 From here, the Interstate passes through considerably high residential development as it continues on its eastward track to Belmont.
 The Interstate then has an exit for Belmont at Main Street and passes right off the campus of Belmont Abbey College as it reaches another interchange for Belmont with NC 273 (Beatty Drive) one mile later, then crosses the Catawba River on the Cameron Morrison Bridge, entering Mecklenburg County.

 Charlotte to Greensboro

-Right after entering Mecklenburg County, I-85 reaches a weigh station occasionally serving trucks in both directions.
-Crossing through more suburban development, the Interstate passes right next to the station building for Fox affiliate WJZY.
-After that, I-85 meets I-485, the beltway around Charlotte, at a stack interchange.
-This portion of I-85 is often congested due to the ramps from I-485 inbound merging into one on southbound I-85.
-A couple of miles later, I-85 has an exit for the Charlotte Douglas International Airport via Little Rock Road at a single-point urban interchange (SPUI) and enters Charlotte.
-It has an interchange with Billy Graham Parkway, as well as two more single-point urban interchanges with NC 27 (Freedom Drive) and NC 16 (Brookshire Boulevard).
+The interstate enters into Mecklenburg County, where it comes to the nearby weigh station, which occasionally serves trucks in both directions.
+I-85 traverses near the station building for Fox affiliate WJZY.
+I-85 comes to I-485, the beltway around Charlotte, with the stack interchange.
+This stretch of I-85 is frequently congested, in result of the ramps from I-485 inbound merging into one on southbound I-85.
+The interstate subsequently comes to the exit for the Charlotte Douglas International Airport via Little Rock Road at a single-point urban interchange (SPUI) and enters into Charlotte.
+Inside the city, the interstate comes to the interchange with Billy Graham Parkway, alongside two more single-point urban interchanges with NC 27 (Freedom Drive) and NC 16 (Brookshire Boulevard).